Emmanuel Karenzi Karake

-Emmanuel Karenzi Karake is a Rwandan Lieutenant-General who is the former Secretary General of the National Intelligence and Security Services (NISS).
+Emmanuel Karenzi Karake (born December 23, 1960) is a Rwandan Lieutenant-General who is the former Secretary General of the National Intelligence and Security Services (NISS).

 Early years

 Karake grew up in Uganda as a refugee from the former Rwandan government.
 He studied at Kira College Butiki for his Ordinary level education and Kings College Budo for his A levels.

 He attended Makerere University, and later joined the Rwandan Patriotic Front where he fought in the 1990-1994 Rwandan Civil War.

 Karake attended the Senior Commander and Staff College at the South African Army College and the National Defence College in Kenya.

 The General holds a Bachelor of Commerce degree from Uganda's Makerere University, a Master of Arts in International Studies from the University of Nairobi in Kenya and a Master of Business Administration from the University of London.

 Senior command

 Karake was appointed deputy commander of the African Union peacekeeping force in Darfur, Sudan in August 2007, and in January 2008 became deputy of the UN mission in Darfur.
 He left this command in April 2009.

 In February 2008 a Spanish judge indicted Karake, alleging that when he was Rwanda's intelligence chief between 1994 and 1997 he was responsible for a series of political assassinations and massacres.

 Human Rights Watch claimed that forces under his command had killed civilians in 2000 while fighting Ugandan troops in the Congolese town of Kisangani.